Copyright © 2023 LOCALIIZ | All rights reserved

 Time: 3 hours approx.

-Ma Shi Chau is located between Tai Mei Tuk and Ma On Shan in the New Territories.
+Ma Shi Chau is located between Tai Mei Tuk and Ma On Shan.
 To get there from Tai Po, you’ll pass through Tai Po Industrial Estate on the way to Tai Mei Tuk before branching off into Sam Mun Tsai New Village.

 Continuing on, the stairs head down to the right of the pavilion before arriving at a grove of trees on a beach.
 Cut straight through the trees onto the beach facing Ma On Shan and Science Park.
 From there, it’s a spitting distance to the start of the Ma Shi Chau Nature Trail.